Related Posts

 Before we moved into the house:

-• The kitchen floor: Pulled up press on vinyl tiles that covered plywood which was nailed and screwed into the floor.
-The floor is uneven so the previous owner had poured plaster into the lower areas to even the floor.
+Kitchen floor: Pulled up press on vinyl tiles that covered plywood which was nailed and screwed into the floor.
+The floor is uneven so the previous owner had poured plaster into the lower areas to level the floor.
 All the plaster had to be carefully hammered out.
-We decided to have the heart of pine floor refinished.

-• Upstairs bathroom floor: Pulled up layers of old linoleum.
+Upstairs bathroom floor: Pulled up layers of old linoleum.
 This was a horrible job.
-Removed the black tar-like backing that was stuck to the floor after the linoleum was taken out by covering the tar paper with paper towels and wetting them with warm water.
-We discovered the black tar paper backing was water soluble because in areas where it had gotten wet, around the tub and toilet, the tar paper come right up from the wood.
+Removed the black tar-like backing that was stuck to the floor after the linoleum was taken out.

 1. a.j.